Ydrnan/qp_plugins_damour/orbital_optimization/README.md

 ./auto_check.sh
 ```

-But it will take a long time, so it's better to stop the tests after the tests on the benzene
+But it will take a long time, so it's better to stop the tests after
+the tests on the benzene.
+The tests are not perfectly up to date,
+so errors below 1e-6 are not a problem, EXCEPT for the gradients/hessians.

 # Further improvements:
 - Cleaner repo